-Tax Code Section 11.131 requires an exemption of the total appraised value of homesteads of Texas veterans who received 100 percent compensation from the U.S. Department of Veterans Affairs due to a 100 percent disability rating or determination of individual unemployability by the U.S. Department of Veterans Affairs.
+Tax Code Section 11.131 provides an exemption of the total appraised value of the residence homestead of Texas veterans awarded 100 percent compensation from the U.S. Department of Veterans Affairs due to a 100 percent disability rating or determination of individual unemployability by the U.S. Department of Veterans Affairs.

-Yes, a disabled veteran with a service connected disability receiving 100 percent disability compensation and with a disability rating of 100 percent (or determination of individual unemployability) would be eligible for this exemption.
+Yes.
+A disabled veteran with a service-connected disability awarded 100 percent disability compensation and a disability rating of 100 percent (or determination of individual unemployability) is eligible for this exemption.

-No, a disabled veteran who has a service connected disability and is receiving 100 percent disability compensation would be eligible for this exemption if he or she is either 100 percent disabled or is unemployable.
+No. A disabled veteran with a service-connected disability awarded 100 percent disability compensation is eligible for this exemption if he or she is either 100 percent disabled or is unemployable.

-A person who qualifies for the exemption after January 1 of a tax year may receive the exemption immediately on qualification for the applicable portion of that tax year.
+A person qualifying for the exemption after Jan.
+1 of a tax year may receive the exemption immediately on qualification for the applicable portion of that tax year.

-The exemption starts immediately when the 100 percent disabled veteran purchases the new residence homestead.
+The exemption may start immediately when the 100 percent disabled veteran qualifies the new residence homestead.
 The tax due for that tax year is the amount due for the portion of the year before the exemption started.
-A Form 50-114, Residence Homestead Application must be filed with the appraisal district in which the new residence homestead is located.
+Form 50-114, Residence Homestead Application (PDF), must be filed with the appraisal district in which the new residence homestead is located.

-Surviving spouses of veterans who qualified for this exemption or who would have qualified for this exemption if it had been in effect at the time of the veteran's death are eligible if:
+A surviving spouse of a disabled veteran who qualified for this exemption or who would have qualified for this exemption if it had been in effect at the time of the veteran's death is eligible if:

-The total appraised value of the same property to which the disabled veteran's exemption applied.
+The total appraised value of the disabled veteran's residence homestead.

-A surviving spouse can receive an exemption on a subsequent homestead if he or she has not remarried since the death of the disabled veteran; however, the amount of the exemption is the dollar amount of the exemption from taxation of the former homestead in the last year the surviving spouse received the exemption.
+A surviving spouse can receive an exemption on a subsequent residence homestead if he or she has not remarried since the death of the disabled veteran.
+However, the amount of the exemption is the dollar amount of the exemption from taxation of the former residence homestead in the last year the surviving spouse received the exemption.
 The new residence homestead might not receive a total property tax exemption.